 When the Court Steps In

-Arizona's representation rules cover most situations where a beneficiary cannot participate directly in trust proceedings.
-But sometimes those rules are not enough.
-A minor child may not have a parent with a sufficiently aligned interest.
-An incapacitated beneficiary may not have a guardian.
-A future beneficiary may not have anyone with a substantially identical interest to represent them.
+A minor child may not have a parent with a closely aligned interest.
+A person who lacks capacity may not have a guardian.
+A future beneficiary may not have anyone with a similar interest to represent them.
+In these cases, the court can appoint a representative.

 If the court determines that a beneficiary's interest is not represented under this chapter or that the otherwise available representation might be inadequate, the court may appoint a representative to receive notice, give consent and otherwise represent, bind and act on behalf of a minor, incapacitated person, unborn child or person whose identity or location is unknown.